Pandora's Box (1929 film): Plot

 The next day, Lulu goes to see her best friend Alwa, who happens to be Schön's son.
 Schön is greatly displeased to see her, but comes up with the idea to have her star in his son's musical production to get her off his hands.
 However, Schön makes the mistake of bringing Charlotte to see the revue.
 When Lulu refuses to perform in front of her rival, Schön takes her into a storage room to try to persuade her otherwise, but she seduces him instead.
 Charlotte finds them embracing.

 A defeated Schön resigns himself to marrying Lulu.
 While the wedding reception is underway, he is disgusted to find Lulu playfully cavorting with Schigolch and Quast in the bedchamber.
 He gets his pistol and threatens to shoot the interlopers, but Lulu cries out not to, that Schigolch is her father.
 Schigolch and Quast thus escape.
+Meanwhile, Alwa confesses his love to Lulu.
+Schön returns and tells his son to leave.
 Once they are alone, Schön insists his new wife take the gun and shoot herself.
 When Lulu refuses, the gun goes off in the ensuing struggle, and Schön is killed.

 At her murder trial, Lulu is sentenced to five years for manslaughter.
 However, Schigolch and Quast trigger a fire alarm and spirit her away in the confusion.
-When Alwa finds her back in the Schön home, he confesses his feelings for her and they decide to flee the country.
+When Alwa finds her back in the Schön home, he is initially angry, but stops Lulu when she tries calling the authorities to turn herself in.
+They decide to flee the country.
 Countess Augusta Geschwitz, herself infatuated with Lulu, lets the fugitive use her passport.
 On the train, Lulu is recognized by another passenger, Marquis Casti-Piani.
 He offers to keep silent in return for money.
 He also suggests a hiding place, a ship used as an illegal gambling den.